e tauola mo a'oga i la tatou gagana

 Ieti Lima, PhD thesis, University of Auckland

-Falegau M L Silulu, PhD thesis, University of Technology (AUT), New Zealand
+Falegau M L Silulu, PhD thesis, AUT, Auckland NZ

 Emma Dunlop-Bennett, PhD Thesis, Otago University